The PI Cognitive Assessment Sample QuestionsNot a PI Client? Request a Demo

 While it’s ultimately up to your company to set a policy regarding if and when candidates will receive the sample questions, the simplest method is to send the sample questions along with the email that contains the invitation to complete the PI Cognitive Assessment.
 This can be done by using the “Invite by email” function of the PI Software.
 Please note that account owners can also set a custom message on the “Administration” page, which will override any custom email settings under “Send an Assessment.”

-However you choose to customize your email invitation to complete the PI Cognitive Assessment, you can add the option to complete the PI Cognitive Assessment sample questions by inserting the link into the custom text field of the email invitation.
+However, if you choose to customize your email invitation the PI Cognitive Assessment, you can add the option to complete the PI Cognitive Assessment sample questions by inserting the link into the custom text field of the email invitation.

 Do candidates receive a score at the end of the sample questions?